-The Collective Initiatives program is comprised of four components that, singly or in combination, help finance music industry events, showcases and productions that have a collective benefit for the Canadian music industry.
+The Collective Initiatives program is comprised of three components that, singly or in combination, help finance music industry events, showcases and productions that have a collective benefit for the Canadian music industry.

 Every event or initiative funded under this program must be collective in nature.
 Projects cannot predominantly benefit any one artist or enterprise.
 Successful projects will create new market development results for Canadian artists or music entrepreneurs.

 All new Industry Events and Showcase Production for Artists from OLMC projects, must also submit a Letter of Intent at least five months prior to start date, and receive permission from FACTOR to apply.

 Application needs to be submitted at least 3 months before project start date.

 Showcase Production for Artists from Official Language Minority Communities

 Application needs to be submitted at least 3 months before event start date.